obonac/obonac.github.io/_pages/home.md

   An inclusive rural digitalization platform<br/>
   inspired by the principles of GramSheel<br/>
   गाँव बढ़ेंगे तो सब बढ़ेंगे<br/>
-  <small><a href="https://obonac-works.github.io/about/">More about Project VIKRAM</a></small>
+  <small><a href="https://obonac-works.github.io/about/">More about Project Hindawi</a></small>
 feature_row:
   - image_path: /assets/images/vikram-h4all.jpg
     alt: "health4all"
     title: "Healthcare for All"
     excerpt: "Healthcare is basic dignity of human life in modern civilization.
-Project VIKRAM is setting up the tools for an accessible virtual hospital"
+Project Hindawi is setting up the tools for an accessible virtual hospital"
     url: "/virtual-hospital/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/sing-tech.jpg
     alt: "democratised singularity"
     title: "Singularity Technologies for All"
     excerpt: "Science and technology have ushered in a new era for our species, but the advances have also ridged new divides.
-Project VIKRAM is developing technologies to bridge the current digital divide and the impending cognitive divide"
+Project Hindawi is developing technologies to bridge the current digital divide and the impending cognitive divide"
     url: "/tech4all/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/hindawi-progg-sys.jpg
     alt: "language neutrality"
     title: "Language Neutral Technologies"
     excerpt: "Free as in freedom!
 True freedom can only be achieved in the most creative states of mind.
 The mind is most creative when free to work with the mother tongue.
-Project VIKRAM together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
+Project Hindawi together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
     url: "/project-hindawi/"
     btn_class: "btn--primary"
     btn_label: "Learn more"